 Very dark brown color made by mixing ochre with soot black, sometimes giving it a reddish tinge.

-Barziya is a simple red derived from plant sources.
+Varziya is a simple red derived from plant sources, commonly a kind of sandalwood tree.

 Zhelt’ is often a lead-oxide-derived yellow equivalent to Blyagil’, but was also sometimes derived from orpiment — a sulfide of arsenic; see Rashgil’ below.